Azeko2xo/woodem/doc/sphinx2/source/theory/membrane-element.rst

 Membrane elements are special 3-node particles in DEM.
 They have their mass lumped into nodes and respond to plane-stress stretching (CST element) and bending (DKT element; optional, enabled by setting the :obj:`bending flag <woo.dem.In2_FlexFacet_ElastMat.bending>`).
 These two elements are superposed.
 The element has constant thickness.
 Each node has 6 DoFs:

-#. two in-plane translations (gathered in :obj:`woo.dem.FlexFacet.uXy` for all nodes as a 6-vector), used by the CST element;
+#. two in-plane translations (gathered in :obj:`woo.fem.Membrane.uXy` for all nodes as a 6-vector), used by the CST element;
 #. one out-of-plane translation -- defines rigid motion of the whole element and causes no internal response;
-#. two in-plane rotations (gathered in :obj:`woo.dem.FlexFacet.phiXy` for all nodes as a 6-vector), used by the DKT element;
+#. two in-plane rotations (gathered in :obj:`woo.fem.Membrane.phiXy` for all nodes as a 6-vector), used by the DKT element;
 #. one out-of-plane rotation (drilling DoF), which is ignored.

 Lumping mass into nodes is not automatic.
 The user is responsible for assigning proper values of :obj:`woo.dem.DemData.mass` and :obj:`woo.dem.DemData.inertia` to nodes.